alronz/b2c-database-selection/Cassandra/Adminstration/upgrade.md

 #### [back](admin_main.md)

-I will explain in this section briefly the general steps that you need to follow to upgrade your Cassandra to a new release.
+I will explain in this section briefly the general steps that you need to follow to upgrade your Cassandra to a new version.
 The steps below needs to be executed in each of the nodes.

-1-First of all, you need to read and to familiarize your self with the new changes and features of the new release.
+1-First of all, you need to read and familiarize your self with the new changes and features of the new release.

 2- Run the below command to rewrite the SSTables to make sure that all of them are running the current version of Cassandra: